 If you’re a CMP, read no further.
 However, if you’re new to the field, or pressed into service in a pinch, here’s a checklist of the major elements to help you plan a successful meeting.
-Keep in mind that the Greater Palm Springs Convention & Visitors Bureau is your partner throughout this process, from site selection to the wrap-up!
+Keep in mind that Visit Greater Palm Springs is your partner throughout this process, from site selection to the wrap-up!

 Purpose/goal of meeting